ceezyyy/leetcode/Recursion & Backtracking/permutations.md

             // Skip if current choice is in our choice list if (runningChoices.contains(choice)) continue;

-            runningChoices.add(choice);
+            // 1.
+Add current choice to our current choice list runningChoices.add(choice);
-            // Jump into the next level of decision tree backtracking(nums, runningChoices);
+            // 2.
+Jump into the next level of decision tree backtracking(nums, runningChoices);
-            // Undo current choice
+            // 3.
+Undo current choice
             runningChoices.remove(runningChoices.size() - 1);

         }